© After Hours Press 2023, Elmwood Park, IL

 Mary was highly regarded within the Chicago poetry scene.
 She was a regular contributor to After Hours and frequently read her works at various area Open Mics and invitational readings, including the Printer’s Row Literary Fest.
 She also received an Illinois State Poetry Award and a Pushcart Prize nomination.

 When Mary was suddenly faced with a devastating illness, her reaction was to start a project to make a multimedia book about her hospitalization -- something to help other people who might share the same situation.
 Taking a bad experience and turning it into something creative to help other people is quintessential Mary.
-Unfortunately she wasn’t able to complete that project; but in recognition of her talent and many other contributions to the poetry community, After Hours has published her selected poems titled when word and image run away.
+Unfortunately she wasn’t able to complete that project; but in recognition of her talent and many other contributions to the poetry community, After Hours Press has published her selected poems titled when word and image run away.